-- Preheat oven to 350ºF and spray a baking sheet with nonstick cooking spray.
+- Preheat the oven to 350ºF and spray a baking sheet with nonstick cooking spray.

 - Make quinoa by bringing 1/4 cup quinoa and 1/2 cup of water to a boil.
 Then, reduce heat to low and cover.
 Let simmer for around 15 minutes or until all water has absorbed.
 Set aside.

-- Next, heat 1 tablespoon of olive oil in a fry pan over medium heat.
-Peel garlic cloves and then flatten the cloves with a knife.
-Add to fry pan.
+- Next, heat 1 tablespoon of olive oil in a nonstick skillet over medium heat.
+Peel garlic cloves and then smash the cloves with a knife.
+Add to the skillet.

-- Sauté the garlic cloves for 5-7 minutes until golden brown and fragrant.
+- Sauté the garlic cloves for 5-7 minutes, or until golden brown and fragrant.

-- Next, scoop 1/3 cup of veggie burger mixture (a heaping scoop) and form into patties.
+- Next, scoop 1/3 cup of veggie burger mixture (a heaping scoop) and form it into patties.
+It may help to slightly wet your palms in order form the patties.
 Repeat until all black bean mixture is gone.

-- While burgers are baking.
-Prepare chili sauce by mixing all ingredients together.
+- While the burgers are baking.
+Prepare burger sauce by mixing all ingredients together.